AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 ## Connect to destination {#connect-destination}

-*Replace YOURDESTINATION with your destination name and TOBEFILLED with the category that your destination belongs to.*
+*Replace YOURDESTINATION with your destination name and TOBEFILLEDIN with the category that your destination belongs to.*

 1. In **[!UICONTROL Destinations]** > **[!UICONTROL Catalog]**, scroll to the ***TOBEFILLEDIN*** category.
 Select ***YOURDESTINATION***, then select **[!UICONTROL Configure]**.

     >[!NOTE]
     >
     >If a connection with this destination already exists, you can see an **[!UICONTROL Activate]** button on the destination card.
-For more information about the difference between **[!UICONTROL Activate]** and **[!UICONTROL Configure]**, refer to the [Catalog](https://docs.adobe.com/content/help/en/experience-platform/rtcdp/destinations/destinations-interface/destinations-workspace.html#catalog) section of the destination workspace documentation.
+For more information about the difference between **[!UICONTROL Activate]** and **[!UICONTROL Configure]**, refer to the [Catalog](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/destinations-workspace.html#catalog) section of the destination workspace documentation.

     ![Connect to YOURDESTINATION](/help/docs-framework/assets/yourdestination1.png)